7RedViolin/pySigma-backend-sentinelone/README.md

 # pySigma SentinelOne Backend

 This is the SentinelOne backend for pySigma.
 It provides the package `sigma.backends.sentinelone` with the `SentinelOneBackend` class.
-Further, it contains the following processing pipelines in `sigma.pipelines.sentinelone`:
+Further, it contains the processing pipelines in `sigma.pipelines.sentinelone` for field renames and error handling.
+This pipeline is automatically applied to `SigmaRule` and `SigmaCollection` objects passed to the `SentinelOneBackend` class.

-* pipeline1: purpose
-* pipeline2: purpose

 It supports the following output formats: